Introduction to International Arbitration

 • Procedure at a typical hearing, including contrasting common and civil law jurisdictions;

-• Costs and interest: alternative approaches in different jurisdictions;
+• Costs and interest: alternative approaches in different jurisdictions; and

 • Essentials of an enforceable award.